mit-dci/opencx/README.md

 ./opencx
 ```

-# How to run opencx Client
+# How to run the opencx command line client
 Clone the repo and install dependencies as in the steps above:
 ```sh
 git clone git@github.com/mit-dci/opencx